-Indiana Caverns in Corydon, Indiana is a part of the Binkley Cave System, the longest cave system in Indiana–and the 11th longest in the United States. (note: updated to reflect bump from 11th to 8th in the country)
+Indiana Caverns in Corydon, Indiana is a part of the Binkley Cave System, the longest cave system in Indiana–and the 8th longest in the United States. (note: updated to reflect bump from 11th to 8th in the country)

 Indiana Caverns in Corydon, Indiana

 But up until recently, public tours of the system were impossible.
-Only just discovered in 2010, and at 38 miles long, all previous entrances were located on private property, until February 11th, 2012, when a connection between Blowing Hole and Binkley Caves was discovered.
-Finally, a public entrance into the amazing (and largely unexplored cave system) could become a reality!
+Only just discovered in 2010, and at 38 miles long, all previous entrances were located on private property, until February 11th, 2012, when a connection between Blowing Hole and Binkley Caves was finally found.

 Binkley Cave Attraction in Corydon, Indiana

-As I stated above, it’s a 38 mile cave system but don’t worry–tours here don’t cover 38 miles!
+As I stated above, it’s a 38-mile cave system, but don’t worry.
+Tours don’t cover the whole 38 miles.
 You’ll get in about an hour and twenty minutes of walking and riding.
-Yes, I said riding!
-What makes this Indiana attraction unique is the addition of a 25 minute long boat ride!
+Yes, I said riding.
+What makes this Indiana attraction unique is the addition of a 25-minute long boat ride.

 Rimstone dams and the possibility of seeing blind cave crayfish and a few other small critters keep little ones extra entertained while slowly put-putting along in a boat over the underground river.

-This is just a terrific family destination!
-I can’t recommend Indiana Caverns in Corydon, Indiana enough!
-A year round attraction, it’s a great place to stop any time of year!
-Follow along in their caving adventures by visiting the Exploration Blog, Facebook Page, or website (link below).
-Stay tuned for a video in the weeks to come!
+This is just a terrific family destination.
+I can’t recommend Indiana Caverns in Corydon, Indiana enough.
+Since this is a year-round attraction, it’s a great place to stop any time of year.

 Special thanks to Indiana Caverns and Harrison County for hosting our Indiana Caverns tour.
 Opinions remain mine and mine alone.